faheemahemad25/Basic-Banking-System/README.md

 # Basic Banking System⚡️
 > A clean, beautiful, responsive Basic Banking system Website for Web Developers!

+This is the Task/Project 1 "Basic Banking system" Website for transfer money to customer by bank(Manager). i developed this website under The Spark Foundation #GRIPMAY21 Program/Internship.

 To view a live example https://faheemahemad25.github.io/Basic-Banking-System/index.html

 :star: Star me on GitHub — it helps!